mggg/GerryChain/docs/repeated_subsections/reproducible_envs.rst

 .. image:: ../user/images/vscode_tutorial/selecting_correct_venv.png
   :align: center

 And now we are done!
-We can now use all of the packages in our ``.venv`` virtual environment.
+We can now use all of the packages in our ``.venv`` virtual environment inside of our jupyter notebook:

 .. image:: ../user/images/vscode_tutorial/show_gerrychain_import.png
   :align: center